-Writing the Billy Boyle World War II mystery series has brought me an immense amount of joy.
-I've gotten to meet people in person and online from all over the country (and the rest of the world) and hear their reactions, feedback, and most importantly, their own stories.
+Writing the Billy Boyle World War II mystery series has brought me an immense amount of joy, enabling me to meet people in person and online from all over the country (and the world) and hear their reactions, feedback, and most importantly, their own stories.

 My idea for a historical mystery series set within the Allied High Command during the Second World War began with the first title, Billy Boyle, which takes place in England and Norway in 1942.
 The second, The First Wave, carries on a few months later during the Allied invasion of French Northwest Africa.
 The third, Blood Alone continues the story through the Allied invasion of Sicily.
 In the fourth installment, Evil For Evil (September 2009) Billy Boyle voyages to Ireland.